chaitanyareddyk/LanChat/README.md

 **Also this project is in its early beta stage**

 ### Project Members:

--
--Arun Kumar
+- Arun Kumar
--Balraj J.
+- Balraj J.
--Chaitanya Reddy K.
+- Chaitanya Reddy K.
--Manish Kumar G.
+- Manish Kumar G.